ImpressCMS/impresscms-module-rw_banner/README.md

 - Block to statisticians of clients and your banners.
 - Activation/Deactivation of banners with 1(one) click.
 - Inactive Banners can continue in the data base.
-- Create Smarty Tag´s for use in its themes, modules, blocks and content.
+- Create Smarty TagÂ´s for use in its themes, modules, blocks and content.
 - Client can verify the situation of its banners when logged in the site.
 - The client will be able to make adjustments in its banners (if the site admin to allow)
 - Send communication e-mail to clients about your banners statisticians.